 Though having arms and shoulders that look great in a strapless dress or tank top is often at the top of many women's "body" wish list, the "secret" to great arms, shoulders, and upper back has other benefits too—benefits that allow you to do more, be more functionally fit.
-Unfortunately, in our quest for outward gains, many of us are guilty of doing the exact opposite of what they need to.
-Well here's the secret for great arms… Strength train, strength train and then do some more strength training.
-The only way you will ever shape your arms or any other body part is by building muscle.
-You can drop all of the fat weight you want but if you don't have any muscle to give your body shape, it's going to be next to impossible to get the body you want.
+Unfortunately, in our quest for outward gains, many of us are guilty of doing the exact opposite of what we need to do.
+Well, here's the "secret" for great arms…strength train, strength train, and then do some more strength training.
+The only way you will ever shape your arms (or any other body part) is by building muscle.
+You can drop all of the fat weight you want, but if you don't have muscle to give your body shape, it's going to be next to impossible to get the body you want.
 And, strength training brings with it real increases in functional fitness, and who doesn't want to be stronger and more capable?

 Start thinking differently right now, then you will finally start moving toward the body you want to have and you will be stronger because of it, have more bone density because of it, and best of all have a higher resting metabolism because of it.